 How To Clean Seatbelt

-While seatbelts are often missed in the entire cleaning process of the car, they usually carry a lot of dirt, sweat, and stains over time.
+While seatbelts are often missed in the entire car cleaning process, they usually carry a lot of dirt, sweat, and stains over time.
+Here’s the best way to clean seatbelts:

 - Extend the seat belt fully to expose the entire length.
 Secure it with a clip or a clamp to prevent it from retracting during cleaning.